tvOS 11: The TidBITS Review ⭐⭐⭐

 Here’s an interesting quirk.
 If your AirPods are connected to the Apple TV, but in their case, audio will play back over the speakers as usual.
 However, if you flip the charging case open, audio immediately shifts to the AirPods.
 That’s kind of annoying, since it shouldn’t shift until you stick an AirPod in your ear.
 However, this fact is handy to know if you need to silence audio quickly, or if you’re wondering why your audio keeps cutting out.
 Don’t open and close the case repeatedly, because that can make the Apple TV go bonkers — the Netflix app grew angry with me and stopped video playback altogether.

-Support for AirPods is an improvement, but digging through Settings isn’t the most convenient thing. tvOS desperately needs its own Control Center.
+Support for AirPods is an improvement, but digging through Settings isn’t convenient. tvOS needs its own Control Center.

 Video Playback ⭐⭐⭐ -- tvOS 11 introduces a couple of subtle video playback tweaks, both involving two taps on the Siri Remote’s touchpad.
 Those are taps, not presses!
 These tricks don’t work in the iOS remote apps.